clarino/corona/README.md

 Analysis of corona compounds from the Norwegian Newspaper Corpus.

 Items occurring as the second part of compounds starting with *corona* or *korona*.
-These initial parts and possible hyphens have been stripped.
+Possible hyphens have been stripped.
 All items have been case-folded by downcasing.

 Example: *virus* aggregates occurrences of *coronavirus, koronavirus, corona-virus, korona-virus,